Researching the new possibilities for education that will shape the future

 Current research at DEFI

-The Innovation Lab draws upon the expertise of DEFI team members in the application of digital technology to a variety of educational topics, including dialogic teaching, professional development, pedagogical innovation, and medical education.
-Innovation Lab members conduct cutting edge research and bespoke research projects: www.deficambridge.org/innovation-lab
+- Innovation Lab: drawing upon the expertise of DEFI team members in the application of digital technology to a variety of educational topics and for bespoke research projects: www.deficambridge.org/innovation-lab

 Mapping new pedagogical affordances